Unboxing an Oura Ring is like Christmas. You put it on, play around with the app, and praise the great battery life. Now what?

 Athletes take note.
 Late night sessions might be killing your sleep.

-First of all, my exercise routine consists of weight lifting, bodyweight training, daily kettlebell movements, sprinting, endurance activities, yoga, and tons of walking.
+First of all, my exercise routine consists of weight lifting, bodyweight training, daily kettlebell movements, sprinting (here is a guide on sprinting, its benefits, and how it works), endurance activities, yoga, and tons of walking.
 I sprinkle in fitness hacks like slow strength training and blood flow restriction.

 When I exercise impacts sleep quality: